Donate now to the Institute of Current World Affairs

 Your tax-deductible donation is vital for helping us send young women and men abroad to acquire deep knowledge of foreign countries and cultures—a mission as important today as when the Institute of Current World Affairs was founded in 1925.
 Institute fellows have become some of our nation’s leading experts in foreign affairs, based on the unique fellowships designed by our founders Charles R. Crane and Walter Rogers.
 We continue their tradition with your support.

 Donations to the institute directly support fellows in the field.
-Your support will help transform fellows’ lives and increase our nation’s understanding of foreign countries and globally important issues.
+Please help transform fellows’ careers and advance our nation’s understanding of foreign societies and globally important issues.

 Donations may be made here online or by postal mail.